 CIICA’s President invited to speak at the Malaysian Institute of Arbitrators’s 5th Annual Law Review and Conference

-CIICA’s President, Mr. Rana Sajjad, has been invited by the Malaysian Institute of Arbitrators (MIArb) to speak at MIArb’s 5th Annual Law Review and Conference at the Asian International Arbitration Centre (AIAC) in Kuala Lumpur.
-Mr. Sajjad will be a member of the panel on international developments in arbitration and will be speaking on recent court judgments and legislative developments in arbitration in Pakistan.
+CIICA’s President, Mr. Rana Sajjad, was invited by the Malaysian Institute of Arbitrators (MIArb) to speak at MIArb’s 5th Annual Law Review and Conference at the Asian International Arbitration Centre (AIAC) in Kuala Lumpur.
+Mr. Sajjad was a member of the panel on international developments in arbitration and spoke on recent court judgments and legislative developments in arbitration in Pakistan.
 Other speakers at the conference include distinguished members of the Bench and global practitioners of arbitration:

 CIICA’s President invited by UNCITRAL to attend a special NY Convention celebratory event at the UN Headquarters on June 28, 2018